Bears-R-Us/arkouda/MODULAR.md

 ### Adding new modules into the build process

-Adding a custom module into the Arkouda buld process is treated the same way as a regular module: added in a single line in the server configuration file.
+The only unique aspect of adding modules from other directories into the Arkouda build process is that a complete path must be specified for all modules not found in the Arkouda `src/` directory.
+This would actually be done by adding a line such as `/Users/test-user/path/to/mod` to `ServerModules.cfg` to add the module `mod.chpl` to the Arkouda build.
+Aside from that, adding a custom module into the Arkouda buld process is treated the same way as a regular module: added in a single line in the server configuration file.

-Currently, modules will only be found by the Arkouda build if located in the `src/` directory.

 Additionally, a `registerMe()` function is required in the module in order to make the new functionality visible to the Arkouda server.
 This function must have the `CommandMap` module in scope and must call `registerFunction()` with the server message string and function name to be called.